ccarpita/grap/README.md

 # Not Fully Implemented!

 This project utilizes README-driven development (RDD).
+Yes, I just made that up.

-The library and examples below are not yet implemented.
+The library and examples below are not fully implemented tested.
 This notice will be removed when the first usable and 100% unit tested version (0.1.0) of Sandworm has been released.

 # Sandworm [![Build Status](https://travis-ci.org/ccarpita/sandworm.svg?branch=master)](https://travis-ci.org/ccarpita/sandworm)